lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 1. We will start with opening Notebook `autopilot_customer_churn.ipynb`.
 We will skip detailed instruction how to procees as you are the expert now.

+In case You did follow this workshi in order, you can find detailed instruction how to complete this step [_“here”_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).